Invest Smarter, Here's how to achieve Your Dreams 80% Faster - Let’s Get Started!Trusted by 10 lakh+ Indians

 Tax-Free Income Limits in India

-The tax-free income limits under the old tax regime are set as follows:
+The old tax regime offers exemptions as follows:

-Under the new tax regime, the exemption limit is Rs.
+The new tax regime has set the exemption at Rs.
 3 lakhs.

 Conclusion